 We implemented this idea in a text editor in Edinburgh in 1972-3.
 The original text was kept on disk and the edited text was kept in a doubly-linked chain of records in memory.
 Each record represented some text and the concatenation of that text represented the edited document.
-A record represented text either by pointing to a delimited region of text on the disk or by pointing to a character string in memory containing newly typed text.
+A record represented text either by pointing to a delimited region of text on the disk or to a character string of newly typed text in memory.

 Using this representation it is easy to implement the basic operations of insert, delete, search, display and save.
 For example, to insert text at a given point: split the record containing the point and splice in a new record containing the new text.

-Our Edinburgh editor, which was like Teco (which we'd used at MIT) but with POP-2 as its command language, was called the ``77-Editor'' because it resided on disk track 77.
+Our Edinburgh editor, which was like Teco but with POP-2 as its command language, was called the ``77-Editor'' because it resided on disk track 77.
 It was used widely in the Machine Intelligence Department at Edinburgh for about 10 years.